mmzarif/mmzarif.github.io/_projects/Common Source Amplifier - gmId Methodology SKY130/index.md

 ## Conclusion

 The square law is a reasonable starting point for understanding MOSFET behavior, but it isn't sufficient for *designing* real circuits — channel length modulation and inversion level both shift `gm/Id` away from the ideal `2/V_ov` relationship as devices scale down.
-The gm/Id methodology, backed by a pre-characterized lookup table like Open-LUT, gives a much more direct path from spec to transistor sizing — hitting the target in essentially one iteration rather than by trial-and-error simulation sweeps.
+The gm/Id methodology, backed by a pre-characterized lookup table like Open-LUT, gives a much more direct path from spec to transistor sizing — hitting the target in fewer iterations rather than by being a 'SPICE monkey.'

 ---